Pavia: Agriculture

-The 63.3% of the surface of the municipality of Pavia (about 4000 ha) is destined for agriculture and in particular for the cultivation of rice (about 2400 ha), which spread, starting from the 14th century, mainly in marshy land until it became, especially from the 18th century, the main cultivation.
+63.3% of the surface of the municipality of Pavia (about 4000 ha) is destined for agriculture and in particular for the cultivation of rice (about 2400 ha), which spread, starting from the 14th century, mainly in marshy land until it became, especially from the 18th century, the main cultivation.
 The large quantities of water required for the rice has meant that over the centuries a very dense irrigation network has been designed and built which still today characterizes the landscape of the Pavia countryside.
 It should also be noted that the city is the capital of the Italian province with the largest rice production in the country: over 84000 ha of the provincial land are used for paddy fields.
 The Province of Pavia alone produces as much rice as the entirety of Spain.
 The other crops present within the municipal area are that of corn and wheat (1376 ha), poplar groves (636 ha), while very limited areas are used for meadows (158 ha), orchards and vegetable gardens (29 and 30 ha).
 Still within the territory of the municipality of Pavia, there are still around fifty farms destined for agricultural activity, 18 of which host cattle farms, where about 820 heads are raised.